Marvellous-Codeworks/Homepage/docs/TMS/tgs-recover-lost-tabs.md

 Please note, uninstalling the extension will also permanently remove all extension data including tab history and extension options.
 Reinstalling the extension will not enable you to do any sort of recovery.

 It is recommended that anyone wanting to remove the extension first backs up their tabs using another extension called [Session Buddy](https://chrome.google.com/webstore/detail/session-buddy/edacconmaakjimmfgnblocblbcdcpbko?hl=en).
 This tool allows you to back up all your tabs and restore them again at a later date.
-Please be aware that tabs suspended at the time the Session Buddy backup is performed will not have their correct URLs — these links will only work as long as The Great Suspender (or The Marvellous Suspender) is currently installed.
+Please be aware that tabs suspended at the time the Session Buddy backup is performed will not have their correct URLs, these links will only work as long as The Great Suspender (or The Marvellous Suspender) is currently installed.
 If you want the real URLs in your backup, you need to unsuspend all your tabs first.

 ---